Our working papers are also available through RePEc.

 - No. 2015-004: "Predicting Recessions With Boosted Regression Trees", Jörg Döpke, Ulrich Fritsche and Christian Pierdzioch

 - No. 2015-003: "Eliciting GDP Forecasts from the FOMC’s Minutes Around the Financial Crisis", Neil R. Ericsson.
-A revised version is forthcoming in the International Journal of Forecasting.
+A revised version was published in the International Journal of Forecasting (April--June 2016) 32, 2, 571--583.
 Fed IFDP Note "Predicting Fed Forecasts" provides a non-technical version.

 - No. 2015-002: "Forecasting an Aggregate in the Presence of Structural Breaks in the Disaggregates", William Larson